MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 ---
 title: Write a Hello World Windows Driver (KMDF)
 description: How to write a Windows driver using Kernel-Mode Driver Framework (KMDF).
-You'll start with a Microsoft Visual Studio template and then deploy and install your driver on a separate computer.
+You'll start with a Microsoft Visual Studio template. ms.date: 12/15/2023
-keywords:
-- KMDF Hello World
-ms.date: 11/04/2022
 ---

 # Write a Hello World Windows Driver (KMDF)

 This article describes how to write a small [Universal Windows driver](/windows-hardware/drivers) using Kernel-Mode Driver Framework (KMDF) and then deploy and install your driver on a separate computer.

-Before you proceed, you'll need to follow the installation steps listed in [Download the Windows Driver Kit (WDK)](../download-the-wdk.md).
+Before you proceed, complete the installation steps listed in [Download the Windows Driver Kit (WDK)](../download-the-wdk.md).

 [Debugging Tools for Windows](../debugger/index.md) is included when you install the WDK.